 Dividend or bonus?

-- For company profits of up to £300,000, it is normally more tax effective to pay a dividend than a bonus
+- It is normally more tax effective to pay a dividend than a bonus

 - Consider the timing of dividends and bonuses with regard to the personal tax position of company shareholders.